griffemi/Skyhealth-Platform/README.md

 # Skyhealth Platform

-*A pragmatic, personal weather & climate data platform built to be boring‑reliable and recruiter‑readable.*
+Skyhealth monitors local climate change by ingesting weather data, deriving daily climate indicators, and surfacing analytics through dbt and Streamlit/Lightdash.
+Skyhealth is built to be a *portable weather & climate data platform—built GCP‑first, designed to migrate cleanly to other cloud providers.*

 ---

-## The Story (why this exists)
+## The Story (why I’m building this)

-Hi, I’m Emi.
-I’ve spent the last few years building data platforms that actually ship.
-Skyhealth is me putting those habits into a clean, end‑to‑end weather/climate project: something I’d trust to run for a small team, that I can extend quickly, and that showcases how I work (design for reliability first, then scale).

-I’m moving toward Seattle, and I care a lot about day‑to‑day decisions that depend on weather—commuting, power usage, air quality, flood risk, and “can we do this outdoor plan without getting soaked.”
-Skyhealth makes that data accessible, testable, and eventually predictive, starting pragmatic and growing intentionally.

-If you’re a recruiter or hiring manager skimming this: this repo shows my approach to platform work—clear contracts, CI that protects production, sensible data modeling, and a roadmap that reduces scope risk while increasing business value.
+I’m Emi, and weather is personal for me.
+I’m heat‑sensitive (autism related), and rain has always been this small, magical reset—calming, vivid, and grounding.
+Skyhealth is my way to put numbers and structure around that experience: **track the conditions that affect me right now** and **show how those conditions will change over the next 50 years**.

+This project blends two things I care about: boring‑reliable engineering and meaningful signals.
+I want a system that **I** would trust day‑to‑day (“Is today going to knock my energy out?”
+“Do I get my rain walk?”) and that’s honest about uncertainty when peeking into the future.
+The build is intentionally straightforward, expandable, and transparent—so anyone can follow the shape of it without reading the entire codebase.

 ---

 ## BLUF (Bottom Line Up Front)

-- **Purpose:** unified, testable pipelines for North American weather & climate data, with readable models and a simple dashboard.
+- **Purpose:** End‑to‑end pipelines for North American weather & climate data with clear models, quality gates, precipitation rates, and baseline predictions (nowcasting/short‑term).
-- **Principles:** boring‑reliable infra; data contracts; test‑before‑prod; incremental delivery.
+- **Principles:** boring‑reliable infra; explicit data contracts; **test comprehensively before prod**; incremental delivery; portability by design.
-- **What’s here:** ingestion scaffolding, modeling patterns, validation hooks, and a minimal analytics UI pattern.
-- **Roadmap highlights:** full North America coverage, **precipitation rates**, and **predictions** (nowcasting + short‑term).

----

-## Issue → Solution → Why

-- **Issue:** Weather data is fragmented, schema‑inconsistent, and hard to trust across sources and regions.
-- **Solution:** A repeatable pipeline with clear layers (ingest → model → validate → serve) and CI that rejects bad changes before production.
-- **Why it works:** Consistent contracts + automated checks reduce surprise in prod and keep iteration fast without sacrificing safety.
+- **Cloud:** **GCP by default** (GCS + BigQuery + Cloud Run).
+Abstractions keep migration to AWS/Azure straightforward.
+- **Roadmap (short):** North America coverage → precipitation rates → predictions → simple API/UI for access.

+> Acronyms I use: **E2E** (end‑to‑end), **PR** (pull request), **CI** (continuous integration), **IaC** (infrastructure as code).

 ---